 - Mariana Trench

-Adventure tourism can either be expensive to as high as $50,000 to mount Everest or it can be as cheap as $3000 to places such as Machu Picchu.
+Adventure tourism can either be expensive and cost as much as $50,000 to Mount Everest or it can be as cheap as $3000 to places such as Machu Picchu.
 It is a form of tourism that benefits the local community and also gives the tourist the opportunity to discover aspects of nature that are less known.

-Besides, adventure tourism also protects the natural environment in a sustainable way because most of the tourists are well educated people.
-And according to the world tourism organization, over half of the adventure tourists are women.
+Besides, adventure tourism also protects the natural environment in a sustainable way because most of the tourists are well educated and, according to the world tourism organization, over half of the adventure tourists are women.

 Extreme environment tourism

 This involves dangerous landscapes often with a difficult climate, and remote places that are sparsely settled or not occupied at all.
-Characteristics of adventure tourists are that they are without children, high-paid jobs/good income earners etc
+Characteristics of extreme tourists are that they are without children, have high-paid jobs/good income earners etc.